RustedBytes/audios-to-dataset/README.md

           How many files to put in each database [default: 500] --max-depth-size <MAX_DEPTH_SIZE>
-          The maximum depth of the directory tree to scan [default: 50] --output <OUTPUT>
+          The maximum depth of the directory tree to scan [default: 50] --check-mime-type
+          Check mime type of files
+      --num-threads <NUM_THREADS>
+          The number of threads used for processing [default: 5] --output <OUTPUT>
           The path to the output files
   -h, --help